mastergray/actor-sys-js/README.md

 # actor-sys-js
-An implementation of actors for JavaScript
+An implementation of the actor model in JavaScript